Need the perfect Brussels in one day itinerary? We got you covered with essential tips and an easy to follow Brussels in a day guide.

 Map – One day in Brussels Itinerary

 You do get a good taste of Brussels by exploring the above sightseeing spots.
 If you are planning to extend your stay, you can take day trips from Brussels to explore the more of Belgium as we did, it is easy to explore Bruges, Antwerp and Ghent from here.

-Here are some handy tips for your Brussels one day itinerary for the first time visitor
+Here are some handy tips for your Brussels 1 day itinerary for the first time visitor

 Travel Documents/ Belgium Visa